rellimylime/phoenix-biodiversity-urban-impact/README.md

 └── README.md
 ```

-The `notebooks/` directory contains the Jupyter notebook with all data processing, analysis, and visualization code.
-The `data/` directory is for local copies of shapefiles (if needed), though the primary BII raster data is accessed directly from Microsoft Planetary Computer.
+The `bii_analysis.ipynb` contains all data processing, analysis, and visualization code.
+The `data/` directory is for local copies of shapefiles, though the primary BII raster data is accessed directly from Microsoft Planetary Computer.

 ## Data